mybb/docs.mybb.com/1.8/administration/cache-handlers.md

   $config['cache_store'] = 'redis';
 </table>

 Don't forget, if you wish to use Redis or Memcache you will also need to set the Hostname and Port settings which are also set in the config.php file.
-The setting for Memcache can be found at line 50 and the settings for Redis can be found at line 62.
+The settings for Memcache can be found at line 50 and the settings for Redis can be found at line 62.
 You will edit the Hostname and Port number values similiar to above.